 Census: Indiana population growth half of that seen in 1990s

-Indiana's population is growing at about half the rate it did during the prosperous 1990s, continuing a trend that began during the Great Recession, new U.S. Census figures show.
-The state's population grew by an estimated 20,285 residents in 2015, for a 0.3 percent increase that boosted its population to an estimated 6.6 million people statewide, according to Census Bureau numbers.
+New U.S. Census figures show that Indiana's population is growing by about half the rate it did during the prosperous 1990s.
+U.S. Census Bureau estimates show Indiana's population grew by an estimated 20,285 residents in 2015, for a 0.3 percent increase.

 Add your comments below